CONTACT US

 • We aim to equip children with the technical vocabulary needed to enable them to articulately evaluate products and communicate their design ideas effectively.

-• Our curriculum aims to cultivate courageous advocates among our pupils by promoting sustainability and nurturing a sense of responsibility for preserving the Earth's natural resources
+• Our curriculum aims to cultivate courageous advocates among our pupils by promoting sustainability and nurturing a sense of responsibility for preserving the Earth's natural resources.

 • The collaborative nature of D and T, enable pupils to develop positive and healthy relationships and mutual respect for differing opinions, beliefs and abilities of others.